michaelc445/street-fighter-pygame/README.md

     light attack - a quick and deadly sword swing with short range heavy attack - a projectile with big knockback on hit

+# Credits

+Check out the [Credits](CREDITS.md) page and show some love to the artists who let us use their tile sets.

 # Contributing